pnp/pnpjs/docs/news/2020-year-in-review.md

 Over the last year she has gotten more involved with handling releases, responding to issues, and helping to keep the code updated and clean.

-We are very lucky to have her working on the project and look forward to seeing her begin to lead the growth and direction for years to come.
+We are very lucky to have her working on the project and look forward to seeing her lead the growth and direction for years to come.

 ## Contributors

 As always we have abundant thanks and appreciation for your contributors.
 Taking your time to help improve PnPjs for the community is massive and valuable to ensure our sustainability.
 Thank you for all your help in 2020!
+If you are interested in becoming a contributor [check out our guide](../contributing/index.md) on ways to get started.

 <a href="https://github.com/AJIXuMuK" style="margin:10px" title=AJIXuMuK>
     <img src="https://avatars3.githubusercontent.com/u/17036219?v=4" alt="AJIXuMuK" width="50" height="50" />